Patient Complaint & Grievance Policy

 In accordance with New York State Hospital Operating Code Section 405.7, the Hospital will investigate complaints including grievances.
-The Hospital will provide the patient or patient's representative with a written response if requested, or if the complaint rises to the level of a grievance, indicating the findings of the investigation.
-The Hospital will also inform the patient or patient's representative of their right to complain to the New York State Department of Health and/or The Joint Commission if he or she is not satisfied with the Hospital's written response.
+The Hospital will provide the patient or patient’s representative with a written response indicating the findings of the investigation, if requested or if the complaint rises to the level of a grievance.
+The Hospital will also inform the patient or patient’s representative of their right to complain to the New York State Department of Health and/or The Joint Commission if he or she is not satisfied with the Hospital’s written response.

 To ensure satisfactory, appropriate and consistent patient-sensitive communication, Patient Relations shall manage all complaints and grievances directed to NYU Hospitals Center, regardless of where first contact is made.

 Patient Relations serves as a central resource for responding to all grievances with the exception of the following:

 - Complaints, including grievances, citing only financial concerns will be managed by the Vice President for Medical Center Finance, Revenue Cycle Operations, for review and response to the patient.
 Patient Relations will document receipt of the grievance, acknowledgment, referral, and any supporting documents provided to the patient in the patient feedback system.

 - Complaints, including grievances, regarding HIPAA privacy concerns shall be referred to the VP for Audit and Compliance/Privacy Officer who will determine their involvement in the investigation.